The Art and Science of Portfolio Scorecards and Risk Assessments

 Below we share an illustration to evaluate underwriting framework, collateral characteristics, performance expectations, risk management and the pedigree of the team.

-ODD Risk Assessment:
+Portfolio-Scorecard ODD Risk Assessment:

 ODD, compliance and risk teams rely on risk assessments to identify gaps and weaknesses, collaborate with the investment manager on potential remediation, and benchmark factors against best practices.
 Below illustration shows five factors, but can also extend to over 50 factors and sub factors.
 Risk assessments often adopt a traffic light to highlight risks and trends in risk factors.

-Investment-and-risk- assessmentsData-Rich Scorecards for Informed Decision-Making
+Investment-and-risk-assessmentsData-Rich Scorecards for Informed Decision-Making

 Creating data-driven scorecards for investment, operational due diligence (ODD), and risk management teams is crucial for informed decision-making and risk oversight.
 By incorporating best practices such as right-sizing methodology, strategy-specific criteria, and a macro view, teams can effectively assess investments and manage risks.
 Additionally, reflecting risk tolerance, incorporating judgmental overlay, and adjusting for asset manager complexities ensure that scorecards are relevant and meaningful.
 These practices help teams make informed decisions, manage risks effectively, and ultimately drive superior investment outcomes.